jfcherng-sublime/ST-OpenUri/README.md

 ## Installation

-This plugin is available on Package Control by the name of [Open URI](https://packagecontrol.io/packages/Open%20URI).
+This plugin is available on Package Control by the name of [OpenUri](https://packagecontrol.io/packages/OpenUri).

 Note that this plugin only supports ST >= 3118 because of Phantom API.